-Macron ponders options for French EU commissioner
+Macron ponders options for EU commissioner

 By Andrew Rettman and Elena Sánchez Nicolás